Reconstituted VERgin (Botanical Spritz Cocktail)

-The Reconstituted VERgin is a lovely multi-layered botanical spritzer with notes of herbs, spices, seeds, bark, mint, and the sparkle of Prosecco.
+The Reconstituted VERgin is a lovely multi-layered botanical spritz cocktail with notes of herbs, spices, seeds, bark, mint, and the sparkle of Prosecco.
 Light and perfect summer cocktail.
 Bubbles and Botanicals make this cocktail mysterious and complex – just like my love life.

 It’s a little-known FACT….TRUTH….
 OK, ABSTRACT CONCEPT, that if you haven’t had sex in 6 months, you are a virgin all over again, and there is conjecture that this magical and earthy elixir may pave the way!
 And if it doesn’t, well it is still absolutely delicious and fresh.